 Gambling is ruining my relationship — how to stop the damage

 Lies, hidden debts, broken trust.
-Gambling doesn’t just destroy money — it destroys the people closest to you.
-This guide is for both the gambler and the partner.
+Gambling doesn't just destroy money — it destroys the people closest to you.
+This guide is written for both the gambler and the partner — because both of you need a plan.

 Two sides of the same pain